 - The meet features a single heat of each event for both girls and boys, just like a high school dual meet.
-The top finishers in AA race against the top in AAA.
+The top finishers on one classification race against the top in the other classification.

 - Unlike a high school dual meet with one team in even lanes and the other in odd, these races seed times performed at the state final events so that the fastest qualified swimmers get the middle lanes.

 - The name, "Meta Meet," is a temporary placeholder name which should be changed in the future.
-Perhaps this All-Star Meet will have a sponsor within its title.
+Perhaps this meet obtains a title sponsor and all-star status.

-Because the proposed Meta Meet is to happens the day after the conclusion of the season, and because the current rules end the season at the conclusion of the state championships, therefore:
+Scheduling the Meta Meet for the day after the conclusion of the season, and because the current rules terminate the high school season at the conclusion of the state championships, therefore:

 - The meet can not called an All-Star Event.